Airlangga: Struggle and establishment of Kahuripan Kingdom

-In 1019, after several years in self-imposed exile in a Mount Vanagiri hermitage, Airlangga rallied supports from officials and regents that are loyal to the former Ishana dynasty and began to unite the areas that had formerly been ruled by Mataram kingdom, which had disintegrated after Dharmawangsa's death.
-He consolidated his authority, established a new kingdom and made peace with Srivijaya.
+In 1019, after several years in self-imposed exile in a Mount Vanagiri hermitage, Airlangga rallied support from officials and regents that are loyal to the former Ishana dynasty and began to unite the areas that had formerly been ruled by the Mataram kingdom, which had disintegrated after Dharmawangsa's death.
+He consolidated his authority, established a new kingdom, and made peace with Srivijaya.
 The new kingdom was called the Kingdom of Kahuripan, the location of his capital, and stretched from Pasuruan in the east to Madiun in the west.
 In 1025, Airlangga increased the power and influence of Kahuripan as the Srivijaya Empire began to decline.
-Airlangga was known for his religious tolerance, and was a patron of both the Hindu and Buddhist religions.
+Airlangga was known for his religious tolerance and was a patron of both the Hindu and Buddhist religions.

-In 1035 Airlangga constructed a Buddhist monastery named Srivijayasrama dedicated for his queen consort Dharmaprasadottungadewi.
-The monastery bearing the name of Srivijaya suggests that his queen consort was probably a Srivijayan princess, a close relative, probably daughter, of the Srivijayan king Sangramavijayattungavarman.
+In 1035 Airlangga constructed a Buddhist monastery named Srivijayasrama dedicated to his queen consort Dharmaprasadottungadewi.
+The monastery bearing the name of Srivijaya suggests that his queen consort was probably a Srivijayan princess, a close relative, probably the daughter, of the Srivijayan king Sangramavijayattungavarman.
 She had taken refuge in East Java after her father was taken prisoner and her kingdom was raided through series of Indian Chola raids.
 The king seems to be sympathetic to the poor fate of the Srivijayan princess, having lost her family and her kingdom, and probably genuinely fell in love and devoted to her, thus promoting her as prameswari (the queen consort).
 Airlangga went further, naming his daughter from queen Dharmaprasadottungadewi as heiress, the future queen regnant of Kahuripan.
 The decline of Srivijaya due to the Chola invasion gave Airlangga opportunity to consolidate his kingdom without foreign interference.
 Later, he extended his kingdom to Central Java and Bali.
 The north coast of Java, particularly Surabaya and Tuban, for the first time became important centres of trade.

 Although there are few surviving archaeological remains dating from his time, Airlangga is known to have been a keen patron of the arts, notably literature.
 In 1035, the court poet Mpu Kanwa composed the Kakawin Arjunawiwaha, which was adapted from the Mahabharata epic.
 This text told the story of Arjuna, an incarnation of Indra, but was also an allegory for Airlangga's own life.
 The tale of Airlangga's life was illustrated in the Belahan Temple on the flanks of Mount Penanggungan, where he was portrayed in stone as Vishnu on Garuda.

-In 1037 the capital was moved from Watan Mas to Kahuripan, the king also reported to bestows titles for his loyal followers, such as Narottama promoted as Rakryan Kanuruhan (prime minister) and Niti as Rakryan Kuningan.
-According to Kelagen inscription (dated 1037 CE) Airlangga also took a keen interest on agriculture development.
-He embarked on grand irrigation project by constructing the Wringin Sapta dam (located in today Jombang regency).
-By building a dam on Brantas river, he provides irrigation to surrounding paddy fields and maintaining hydraulic system in the area.
+In 1037 the capital was moved from Watan Mas to Kahuripan, the king also reported to bestow titles for his loyal followers, such as Narottama promoted as Rakryan Kanuruhan (prime minister) and Niti as Rakryan Kuningan.
+According to the Kelagen inscription (dated 1037 CE), Airlangga also took a keen interest in agriculture development.
+He embarked on a grand irrigation project by constructing the Wringin Sapta dam (located in today's Jombang Regency).
+By building a dam on the Brantas River, he provided irrigation to surrounding paddy fields and maintained a hydraulic system in the area.